-A Resolution to dissolve the Committee can only be passed at an AGM or EGM through a majority vote or by resolution of the Triathlon England Council.
+A Resolution to dissolve the Committee can only be passed at an AGM or EGM through a majority vote or by resolution of the Board of Triathlon England.

 In the event of dissolution of the Committee, any property belonging to the Committee (after settling all liabilities of the Committee) shall be transferred to and maintained in trust by Triathlon England for application towards the aims and objectives set out in clause 2 above until such time as a new regional committee is properly constituted.
-All net outstanding debits and liabilities of the Region at the times (after applying all assets of the Region in settlement thereof) shall remain those of the members of the Committee.

 Amendments to the Constitution

 This constitution will only be changed through a resolution passed by not less than two thirds of those voting at an AGM or EGM.

+Indemnity

+Subject to the provisions of the Constitution every Executive Officer and the members of those Committees and Sub-Committees reporting directly to the Committee shall be entitled to be indemnified against all costs, charges, losses, expenses and liabilities incurred by him or her in the execution and discharge of his or her responsibilities relating to Triathlon England’s London Region, save always that the indemnity shall not apply to any dishonest or fraudulent acts or omissions